netzero-labs/netzero-labs/docs/enphase/Automation.md

 ## API Token
 Begin by logging into your Tesla account using the [Netzero app](https://www.netzero.energy).
-Access your API token and system ID by navigating to the mode menu (first menu in the top-right) and selecting **Developer Access**.
+Access your API token and system ID by navigating to the Account menu (last menu) and selecting **Settings / Developer Access**.
 It's important to keep your API token secure, as while it provides access only to the data displayed here, it does grant the ability to manage battery configuration.